 What are blood glucose meters used for?

-What’s more, thanks to continuous monitoring, abnormal variations in blood sugar levels can be detected quickly, enabling early intervention.
+What’s more, thanks to continuous blood glucose monitoring, abnormal variations in blood sugar levels can be detected quickly, enabling early intervention.
 This is particularly useful for preventing serious complications linked to glucose levels that are too high or too low.

 Well-controlled blood sugar levels are associated with a reduced risk of chronic complications, such as cardiovascular disease, and a better quality of life.
 Minimising blood sugar spikes and wide variations also reduces oxidative stress and inflammation, factors that contribute to premature ageing.

-How can I monitor my blood sugar with the Freestyle Libre sensor?
+How can I monitor my blood sugar with the Freestyle Libre 2 sensor?

 The Freestyle Libre sensor is a continuous glucose monitoring (CGM) device that measures glucose levels in interstitial fluid every 5 minutes.
 The sensor, attached to the back of the arm, transmits the data to a meter or smartphone, providing a continuous and accurate view of blood glucose levels.

-Where should the freestyle sensor be placed?
+Where can the freestyle sensor be placed?

 The sensor provides detailed blood glucose data, including daily, weekly and monthly trends.
 This information is crucial for identifying abnormal variations and adjusting diet, physical activity and medical treatment accordingly.